jwdinker/front_end_projects/packages/use_measurements_indexer/readme.md

 # useMeasurementsIndexer

-`useMeasurementsIndexer` is a react hook that abstracts caching measurements of items given a dynamically changing offset, providing helper functions that make the items easily searchable for use in a view.
+`useMeasurementsIndexer` is a React hook that abstracts caching measurements of items given a dynamically changing offset, providing helper functions that make the items easily searchable for use in a view.
 It also allows for 'infinitely' cacheable indexes & items to account for both +/- dynamic offsets.
+For web based documentation, [click here](https://www.notion.so/dinker/useMeasurementsIndexer-fb7a42415b544b7591756c702909c6fc).

 <br>
 <br>